Irem Arcade Games – 1989 Developer Interview

 Ishizaki: Let’s see, well, one example… the guy who planned Image Fight, he’s a very good cook. (laughs)

 Nakano: He’s extremely meticulous.
-His planning documents are super detailed.
+His planning docs are super detailed.

 —Ah, I can see that somehow.